 Our vast database is also maintained by volunteers.
 We keep track of every interaction to make sure that individual prisoners are offered support and connection.

 Volunteers also correspond with prisoners who are active in our Journal Program.
 Our distance learning programming is created by volunteers who have interests and passions they wish to share.
-If you look at the programs offered in 2016 you can see examples of the high quality work created by dedicated students and community members.
+If you take a look at our older programs, you can see examples of the high quality work created by dedicated students and community members.

 Another big part of the volunteer work at Prisoner Express is sorting through books and creating individualized book packages that best match the requests that we receive.
 These packages are then wrapped out and sent out.

 Interested in Volunteering?

 The first step is meeting with Gary Fine to figure out which aspects of Prisoner Express are most interesting and valuable to you.
 Often volunteers take more responsibility as they gain more of an understanding of how the program works.
 We have a lot of returning and long term volunteers because this work is so meaningful.